A Guide to Psychology and its

 Begins

 To begin with, the entire concept of DID is controversial.
 Skeptics claim that the whole thing is a product of social influence, about as real as “hysteria” was for Freud.
 But skeptics, with all their logical pragmatism, tend to make judgments as sweeping as the gullible who will believe anything.
 Noting many instances of fraud and deception, the skeptics sadly discount the real cases.
-DID may not be as prevalent as some misguided psychotherapists claim, but real cases do seem to occur.
+DID may not be prevalent, but real cases do occur.

 Genuine cases of DID apparently occur as a result of severe, on-going emotional, sexual, or physical abuse.
 At present, this is not a scientific fact, just a strong guess.
 We also know that DID does not seem to happen as an adult response to trauma; for example, men who have been tortured for years in POW camps apparently do not develop DID.
 (Adult trauma, however, might bring out other personalities if the adult had developed DID in childhood.)
 The process seems to begin only in children.
 This makes sense, because childhood is the time of life when personality in general develops in all of us.